 Two years later, in November 2015, I revisited their office to inquire about the success of Victoria Center.
 There was a look of fear on the manager’s face when I asked that question.
 She then claimed no knowledge of Victoria Center but instead touted a project to be built in Rancho Cucamonga to be called “California China Town”.
+The illustration more resembled a 1970s government campus than a Chinatown.
 I called the Rancho Cucamonga planning department and they denied that there was a development application for any such thing and that they were not familiar with CIIF.

 Mythical project "California China Town" in Rancho Cucamonga